 How to find internships in Florida relevant to a public health degree?

-Finding internships in Florida relevant to a public health degree involves exploring multiple resources.
-Start by contacting your university's career services, which often maintain partnerships with local health departments and nonprofit organizations.
-Florida's Department of Health frequently offers internship opportunities, providing real-world experience to public health students.
+Finding internships in Florida relevant to a public health degree involves several strategic steps.
+Start by exploring partnerships your online program may have with local health departments, hospitals, and nonprofit organizations.
+The Florida Department of Health offers internship opportunities that help students gain practical experience in epidemiology, community health, and health education.

 How does studying for a public health degree in Florida prepare for interdisciplinary roles?